SidonTheTroll/cave-of-ordeals/Practical/Physics/Activity/3-circuit-diagram.md

 Electrical circuits can be either functional or open type.

 - **Functional Electrical circuit**: an electrical circuit is functional only if all the components are connected in proper order, assuming that all circuit components/devices are in working condition and key is closed.
 With closed key, all components satisfy the property of continuity.
 - **Open Electrical Circuit**: an open circuit means there is a break in some part of the circuit.
-This break may be either deliberate such as a key left in open position or a fault such as a broken wire, come burnt out component or a loose connection.
+This break may be either deliberate such as a key left in open position or a fault such as a broken wire, some burnt out component or a loose connection.
 This circuit shown discontinuity for one or more components.

 ## Circuit Diagrams
 ![diagram](./img/3-diagram.jpg)